genderkit/genderkit/_articles/formal-diagnosis.md

 Your GP should be able to refer you to one of the NHS gender services who will be able to diagnose you.
 You can read about how to ask for a referral on our [Getting a Referral page]({% link _resources/referral-appointment.md %}).

+Once you've been referred to a specialist service, you can see our [First Appointments page]({% link _resources/initial-appointment.md %}) for information about what to expect and how to prepare.

 {% include travel-costs %}

 If you wish, you can pay to use private specialist gender services.
 You may find this is quicker than using the NHS services, but it may cost £200 per hour or more for your appointments.